ibm-cloud-docs/vpc/instance_metadata_vpc_use_trusted_profiles.md

       The response is the access token payload.

-   7. You can now make a call to the metadata service.
+   7. You can now make a request to the metadata service.
 The first call is to get the initialization information:

        ```curl
        curl -X GET "http://169.254.169.254/metadata/v1/instance/initialization?version=2021-12-12"\